Skip to content

 )

-Bind OpenAI-compatible chat completion endpoints to the FastAPI app.
+Mount OpenAI-compatible endpoints on the host FastAPI app.

 Parameters: